Ads keep this website free for you.

 Other Provinces and Territories and Climate Action Measures

-Carbon Rebate/CAI Paid Quarterly Starting in 2022
+Carbon Rebate/CAI is Paid Quarterly

 The 2021 Federal Budget announced that starting in 2022, the CAI will be paid to taxpayers at the beginning of each quarter, instead of being included on the tax return.
 The 2022 CAI was not claimed on the 2021 tax return, but the 2021 tax return had to be filed in order to receive the quarterly payments, the same way that other quarterly payments and refundable tax credits depend on the tax return being filed.
 If you live outside a census metropolitan area, schedule 14 of the 2021 tax return must be completed.
 The legislation for this change was included in Bill C-19 Budget Implementation Act, 2022, No. 1, which received Royal Assent on June 23, 2022.